Subtracting binary numbers - Calculator

 minuend ist negativ:

-If the minuend is negative and the subtrahend is positive, the positive absolute values of the two binary numbers are added first and then a minus sign is written in front of the result.
+If the minuend is negative and the subtrahend is positive, the positive absolute values of the two binary numbers are added first and then a minus sign is written in front of the solution.

 For example, the following subtraction is to be performed: